 Answering valuable research questions with the largest connected digital health platform in the U.S.

 “Among many other benefits, timely data from the Practice Fusion de-identified clinical database allows researchers to evaluate initiation of new products shortly after introduction for deep clinical insights on real-world effectiveness.” said Lee Kallenbach, PhD, MPH, Director of Research at Practice Fusion.

 About Practice Fusion

-Practice Fusion, an Allscripts company, is the #1 cloud-based ambulatory EHR platform in the U.S.,1 supporting 30,000 medical practices in delivering better care to over 5 million patients a month.
+Practice Fusion is the #1 cloud-based ambulatory EHR platform in the U.S.,1 supporting 30,000 medical practices in delivering better care to over 5 million patients a month.
 With a best-in-class satisfaction rate,2 Practice Fusion is committed to delivering intuitive and easy-to-use health IT solutions to small, independent medical practices.

 Practice Fusion also offers connectivity solutions and services through its platform that can help make healthcare better for everyone—including clinical labs, pharmacies, imaging centers, health systems and other healthcare ecosystem stakeholders.
 These connected partners utilize the Practice Fusion platform to help coordinate care, and to help develop innovative programs to improve healthcare outcomes, reduce costs and enhance the patient experience.